-The Investment Manager does not typically select investments directly; instead, it selects and combines specialist Sub-Investment Managers to manage segments of the portfolios of the Sub-Funds.
+The Investment Manager does not typically select investments directly; instead, it selects and combines specialist Sub-Investment Managers to manage segments of the portfolios of the Sub-Funds and/or selects other collective investment schemes for investment by the Sub-Fund.
 The Investment Manager believes that enhanced outcomes may be achieved from the assessment by its Sub-Investment Managers of ESG risks and opportunities in security or asset selection and portfolio construction, acknowledging that the degree of relevance or materiality varies between asset classes.
-Examples of ESG factors include:
+Examples of ESG factors that may lead to Sustainability Risk include:

-Environmental Social Governance Climate Change Water Waste and Pollution Biodiversity Social inequality Health and safety Demographics/consumption Labour standards and modern slavery (including the supply chain) Board diversity, composition, independence and effectiveness Executive remuneration

-Human rights and community impacts Conduct, culture and ethics , i Shareholder rights
+Environmental Social Governance Climate Change Water Waste and Pollution Biodiversity Social inequality Health and safety Demographics/consumption Labour standards and modern slavery (including the supply chain) Human rights and community impacts Board diversity, composition, independence and effectiveness Executive remuneration Conduct, culture and ethics Shareholder rights